Instalab

 SupplementModest Evidence

-In a meta-analysis on antioxidants and fertility in women with ovarian aging, CoQ10 supplementation improved fertility outcomes, with stronger effects at lower doses and depending on age and baseline ovarian reserve.
-A randomized controlled trial of 100 women with poor ovarian response also evaluated CoQ10 effects on ovarian reserve markers and ICSI outcomes.
+A meta-analysis of antioxidant trials in women with ovarian aging found CoQ10 improved fertility outcomes, with better effects at lower doses and depending on age and starting reserve.
+A randomized study of 100 women with poor ovarian response found CoQ10 improved ovarian reserve measures and ICSI outcomes.
+The size of the AFC change varies between studies.

 SupplementModest Evidence